Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/turning-feature-requests-into-code.md

     width="75%"
 >}}

-{{% notice tip %}}
-If you haven't noticed by how oddly specific this example is, I've been burned by this one before...
-I created a component for doing pathfinding by converting the "background drawing" into a graph and throwing it at *A\**, but neglected to ask whether the background drawing would change.

-Only after I'd finished integrating the component into the overall CAD/CAM package did I find out that we need a way to add a path midway along an edge of the background drawing (logically equivalent to removing an edge from the graph and replacing it with two smaller edges).

-We ended up needing to rewrite the component because immutability was so deeply ingrained into its implementation (direct references to edges, no way to tell the component about updates or propagate changes, etc.).

-I'd engineered myself into a corner 😞
-{{% /notice %}}

 Don't forget to come up with an unambiguous definition of *"done"*.
 This lets you determine when the feature request has been fulfilled, and gives you a way to ward off [scope creep][scope-creep].

+{{% notice info %}}
+This example came was one of the feature requests which taught me the importance of getting the full picture up front and leaving yourself room to make changes down the track.

+In this case, I'd created a component for doing pathfinding by converting the "background drawing" into a graph and passing it to *A\**, but neglected to ask whether the background drawing would change.

+Only after I'd finished integrating the component into the overall CAD/CAM package did I find out that we need a way to add a path midway along an edge of the background drawing (mutating the graph by removing an edge and replacing it with two smaller edges).
+I'm a big fan of immutability, so you can see how this might be a problem.

+We ended up needing to rewrite the component because immutability was so deeply ingrained into its implementation...
+I'd engineered myself into a corner!
+{{% /notice %}}

+If your problem involves a lot of maths (like a lot of my computational geometry work) it's a good idea to draw sketches and try to work out the solution by hand.
+This also lets you derive equations that you'll need later on.

 ## Searching for Prior Art

-Once you can phrase the problem in searchable terms it's time to pull out the programmer's most powerful tool...
+Once you can phrase the problem in computer terms it's time to pull out the programmer's most powerful tool...
 The internet.

 You're looking anything relevant to the problem at hand.
 This may take the form